 She adds that pre-teen and older children can benefit from “fighting back,” a term she uses loosely and does not include physical violence.
 It tells bullies that potential victims will not accept being treated badly and gives bullies some food for thought on their own behavior, Frantz says.

 Children who are taught how to stand up for themselves at a young age are not likely to become victims later on, she adds.

 The national “Stop Bullying Now!” campaign urges everyone, bullied or not, to take a stand and get involved.

 “You can’t be an innocent bystander even though you’re not being bullied or are not the bully,” she added.
-Bystanders actually hold the key to putting an end to bullying by refusing to behave passively, which gives a bully an audience and tacit approval.
+Bystanders hold the key to putting an end to bullying by refusing to behave passively, so the bully doesn’t have an audience and tacit approval.

 When your child or someone close to you is being bullied, you have choices and resources from which to draw.
 The first step is to make sure you understand what bullying is and what it is not, the warning signs of bullying, and steps to take for preventing and responding to bullying.

 If you feel you have done everything you can to resolve the situation and nothing has worked, or someone is in immediate danger, there are ways to get help.